 |OPMT 5751 Math Models for Business||4.0 Credits|

 |ORGB 5600 Implementing Strategic Change||4.0 Credits|

 |SSCI EDUC Social Science/Humanities||6.0 Credits

 |ASCI EDUC Arts or Science||6.0 Credits|

 BBA graduates represent the program in many different industries, working in small companies and large corporations, including some of the top employers in British Columbia.
-As of 2008 Government survey results, our grads had a 83% placement rate and average salary of $51,420 (3 months after graduation).
 The following BBA job bank consists of some the companies where our alumni work in BC and abroad.